 Imagine yourself having stress-less mornings.
 Spend a few days “observing” yourself in your current dash-and-go routine and really experience its effects on you.
 Then (maybe on your commute to work), think about how you could have done things differently to help your mornings go smoother: What about if you had picked out your clothes from the night before?
 What about if you had gone to bed earlier and risen earlier?
 What about if you had a place for those items you’re always misplacing?

-Tweaks and changes that free up time will help you carve out the “me-time” so you can ease into your days.
+Tweaks and changes that free up time will help you carve out the “me-time” that make it possible to ease into your days.

 STEP TWO: Create your routine

 Mornings are peaceful and quiet, which makes them a perfect time for uninterrupted rituals and routines.
 Think about the activities you might like in your routine — those things you know will help your day run smoother AND that you’ll do: